apache/flagon-useralejs/example/log-attribute-example/README.md

 ## Extracting and parsing attributes

-The following function shows how to extract attrbutes and parse JSON attribute values.
+The following function shows how to extract attributes and parse JSON attribute values.
 The `style` attribute is excluded because it is handled as a special case in the next code block.

 ```js